 Cut the character, scenes, and events living in your story for free and taking unnecessary space in your limited short story space.

-Don’t let anything stay in your story just for increasing the length of the story or reaching your word count goals.
+Don’t let anything stay in the story just for increasing the length or reaching your word count goals.

 If you are not satisfied reading your story and you think there are many, many loose points that can’t be fixed through editing then I will suggest you rewrite everything.